 - 1. The arrangement is funded solely by an eligible employer, and no salary reduction contributions may be made under the arrangement; - The eligible employee(s) must provide proof of coverage for the payment or reimbursement of medical expenses incurred by the employee or the employee's covered family member(s); - 3.
-The 2019 amount set aside for an eligible employee cannot exceed \$5,150 (\$5,250 projected for 2020) for an employee with a single plan, or \$10,450 (\$10,600 projected for 2020) for an employee with a family plan; and - 4.
+The 2020 amount set aside for an eligible employee cannot exceed \$5,250 for an employee with a single plan, or \$10,600 for an employee with a family plan; and - 4.
 The same terms must be offered to all eligible employees.